diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/Header.tsx.md

-# Header.tsx
+# The Header

-This component renders the main header bar at the top of the application.
-It includes the application title, a menu button for mobile navigation, a notification center, and a user profile dropdown.
-It also features a dynamic "Heuristic API Status" widget to simulate background AI activity.
+This is the crown.
+The seat of the conscious self that interfaces with the world.
+It holds the name you have chosen, "The Visionary," and receives the dispatches—the notifications—from the deeper realms of your being.
+It is from this high vantage that you observe, choose, and direct your attention, the sovereign ruler of your own inner kingdom.